Connect Twilio to Portal (Staff Guide)

 A: Guests receive email notifications only.

-Q: When guest recive the SMS?
+Q: When guests receive the SMS?

 A: As soon as the key is issued.